Often a person making a financial power of attorney appoints two or more persons to act jointly.

 Who will be interested in the information on this page?

 Anyone who believes they have been in possession of, control of, land that they do not legally own, over a period of years (fifteen or in some instances thirty years), and wish to legally acquire title to that land.

 Anyone who has lost possession of, control of, land that they own and have concerns about regaining possession.

 What is adverse possession?

 In Victoria land can be acquired by the mere act of possession over a period of years.

 Such land does not necessarily have to be fenced off into land owned by someone else – the law requires “dominion” over the land.
 Also, the land does not necessarily have to be adjacent to land owned by the person claiming adverse possession (although usually it is).

-The relevant period of possession is fifteen years.
+The relevant period of possession is fifteen years (and sometimes thirty years).

-Does the 15 year period apply only to my period of possession of the claimed land?
+Does the fifteen year period apply only to my period of possession of the claimed land?

-No, if you can establish a period of at least 15 years from your own occupation of the land and occupation by a previous owner, or previous owners, the claim can be successfully made.
-For example, if you have owned a property (with adversely possessed land enclosed within it) for five years and your predecessor in title owned the property for 10 years (or longer), then you can join the two periods together to make up the required 15 years.
+No, if you can establish a period of at least fifteen years from your own occupation of the land and occupation by a previous owner, or previous owners, the claim can be successfully made.
+For example, if you have owned a property (with adversely possessed land enclosed within it) for five years and your predecessor in title owned the property for ten years (or longer), then you can join the two periods together to make up the required fifteen years.